guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 ```

 The package `data.table` is required to read the initial data files from
-the GTEx, as well as for some data.frame manipulation later on.
-The
+GTEx, as well as for some data.frame manipulation later on.
+The package
-package `magrittr` allows to use of the pipe-like operator `%>%`, which
+`magrittr` allows to use of the pipe-like operator `%>%`, which is
-is employed across all tutorials and this package for its convenience.
+employed across all tutorials and this package for its convenience.
+In
-In addition, the `CovCoExpNets` package uses the package `doParallel`
+addition, the `CovCoExpNets` package uses the package `doParallel` and
-and `foreach` to execute as many steps in parallel as possible.
+`foreach` to execute as many steps in parallel as possible.
 Since we
 work with different brain tissues and they do not interact with each
 other, it is possible to parallelize most parts of this tutorial.
+We
-However, we need to specify the number of cores available.
+also use the `logger` package.

 Later on, we will also use the package `caret` to split the dataset by
 tissues, but it is only required if you are interested in more than one